Introduction

 Enable this option to tune by ear using the tone generator while your device is locked.
 See Headless Tuning.

-You can also access the Duration and Headless TUning settings directly via a menu in the tuning view.
+You can also access the Duration and Headless Tuning settings directly via a menu in the tuning view.
 To open it, simply tap and hold your finger on the speaker icon in the main toolbar.

 Calibration (pro)